-Strategies to increase the AOV for your ecommerce companies
+Strategies to increase the AOV for your ecommerce company

 Running a successful ecommerce business is like being the captain of a ship navigating through ever-changing waters.
 You're constantly balancing customer acquisition, retention, and revenue growth — all while keeping a close eye on the compass that guides your decisions.
 One of the key metrics that often flies under the radar but plays a significant role in steering your business toward profitability is average order value (AOV).